Accreditation is always a top priority at North Idaho College.

 The U.S. Department of Education (USDE), NWCCU and the Idaho State Board of Education have explicit tools and requirements to protect students.
 NIC would have time to develop and deploy with the assistance of NWCCU a teach-out plan and agreement as required by USDE regulations and NWCCU policies.
 The specific information about that process is unknown at this time.

-NIC students have access to a full array of federal, state and local financial aid programs.
-The college provides extensive support services to help students secure financial aid, housing and other programs.
-Last year, NIC's Foundation awarded more than $1 million in scholarships.
-Financial Aid is not impacted by the show cause status.
+- NIC students can access federal, state, and local financial aid programs.
+The College provides extensive support services to help students secure financial aid, housing, and scholarships.

 No. NIC retains its accreditation during this period.
 Nothing has changed for students seeking certification.

-Absolutely.
-NIC continues to offer multiple start dates, flexible scheduling and accelerated courses that include face-to-face instruction, hybrid and fully online learning.
+- Absolutely.
+NIC continues to offer multiple start dates, flexible scheduling, and accelerated courses that include face-to-face instruction, hybrid, and fully online learning.
 For more information about NIC programs, visit nic.edu.

-Updated: Thursday, March 23
+Updated: Monday, March 4